Federal Ministry of Education and Research (BMBF) [grant 03IO1633]

-The Natural History Museum in Berlin (Museum für Naturkunde - Leibniz Institute for Evolution and Biodiversity Science) is the largest of its kind in Germany and is among the top 10 world-wide.
+The Natural History Museum in Berlin (Museum für Naturkunde - Leibniz Institute for Evolution and Biodiversity Science) is among the top 10 world-wide and the largest of its kind in Germany.
 The museum is home to over 30 Mio. collection objects, more than 250 researchers and more than 400 research assistants as well as PhD students, from disciplines such as biology, paleontology, mineralogy and information science.

 Behind the publicly accessible spaces, these researchers work on manyfold projects in a multidisciplinary research setting.
-To bolster the MfN's efforts at ensuring knowledge transfer throughout its organisation, the HCC collaborates with the MfN in this BMBF-funded project to unveil the currently tacit knowledge, competencies, methods and research project information to the employees of the Museum.
+To bolster the Natural History Museum's efforts at ensuring knowledge transfer throughout its organisation, the HCC collaborates with the museum in this BMBF-funded project to unveil the currently tacit knowledge, competencies, methods and research project information to the employees of the museum.
 A formal ontology is developed to support this endeavor.

-We aim to provide the researchers at MfN with (1) Wiki-based read and write access to research project information, (2) insights about potentials for knowledge transfer powered by linked data and (3) interactive visualisations of these networked sources of knowledge.
-Focussing on the seamless integration of these provisions, the HCC aims to set up an actionable and holistic system that visualises research project data and their potential for knowledge transfer in research museums like the MfN.
+We aim to provide the researchers at museum with (1) Wiki-based read and write access to research project information, (2) insights about potentials for knowledge transfer powered by linked data and (3) interactive visualisations of these networked sources of knowledge.
+Focussing on the seamless integration of these provisions, the HCC aims to set up an actionable and holistic system that visualises research project data and their potential for knowledge transfer in research museums like the Natural History Museum.

 You can find further information about the project on the website of the Natural History Museum.

 Towards Sociotechnical Management of Intra-Organisational Knowledge Transfer.
 MKWI, Lüneburg.